 We have an unconscious tendency to conform to a larger group and to try and please others around us.
 We’ve all experienced a strong desire to want to fit in or at least have group harmony.
-This desire can be powerful and can cause us to not use independent judgment and go along with poor decisions.
+This desire can be powerful and can cause us not to use independent judgment and go along with poor decisions.

-A great example of this are the Solomon Asch conformity experiments.
+A great example of this is the Solomon Asch conformity experiments.
 Even though the people in the study knew the group was answering wrong they did not want to speak up which caused them to knowingly select the wrong answer.